nifte/exPHPress/README.md

 });
 ```
 - `$res->setHeader()` is the response function for setting http headers
-	- Accepts either `(key, value)`, or an associative array of multiple keys and values
+	- Accepts either `(key, value)` or an associative array of multiple keys and values

 ### Redirecting a route
 ```php